Peaceful Hong Kong march marred by fire outside court, police say

 HONG KONG (Reuters) - Hong Kong protesters set fire outside court buildings, threw petrol bombs and spray-painted graffiti on government buildings, marring what was otherwise a “generally peaceful” march over the weekend, police said on Monday.

 The comments came as protesters called for strikes across the city on Monday.
-During the early morning rush hour most railway and transport links were running smoothly and there were no initial reports of widespread disruptions.
+Most railway and transport links ran smoothly during the morning rush hour and there were no initial reports of widespread disruptions.

 Vast crowds of black-clad demonstrators thronged the streets of the Asian financial hub on Sunday, in the largest anti-government rally since local elections last month and a resounding show of continued support for the pro-democracy movement.